 “Everyone is born a genius, but the process of living de-geniuses them.”
 Buckminster Fuller

 Our minds bombard us constantly with stories about our relationship to the world and ourselves.
 Efforts to build a sense of value and worth are regularly challenged by the consumer culture, reinforcing a singular message; “You are just not good enough”.
 Designed to make us buy things, so we can look like the photo-shopped chiseled men on billboards and too-skinny girls in magazines.
-As a result, use the thinking that created the problem to try and solve it because social structures and academic institutions teach us to uphold this system.
+As a result, we use the thinking that created the problem to try and solve it because social structures and academic institutions teach us to uphold this system.
 Worse, we judge our failures and celebrate our ‘successes’ according the the values of a system that has as much concern for planetary resources, as it does for unleashing human potential.

 Imagine the planet from outer space.
 The solar system contains Earth and society – which contains organisations and us.
 In turn, we contain cells which consist of atoms – which will die if we are not healthy.